 Ans.
 Elderly patients are more prone to sepsis.
 Definitely, they are more prone to developing sepsis.
 However, when diagnosed and treated early, we can make a difference and save lives.

-Ans: Sepsis is a medical emergency.
+Ans: Sepsis is a medical emergency, you should immediately visit a critical care hospital in Bangalore in such a condition.
 Treatment needs to be done at the earliest with appropriate broad-spectrum antibiotics, intravenous fluids, admission to hospital and sometimes to Intensive care unit (ICU), if the patients are sick, in severe sepsis or septic shock

 Ans.
 ICU stay for patients with sepsis, varies depending on the severity of illness at admission.
 This may vary from 2 to 15 days or even more.